Red Army intervention in Afghanistan (1929): The situation in Afghanistan

 Habibullah was supported by religious leaders.
 He accused Amanullah Khan of violating sharia, and in the areas that he controlled, reversed secularisation, abolished conscription and land taxes, and cancelled debts; these policies attracted significant support.
 Justice administration was transferred to Sharia courts, education was transferred to the control of mullahs and some schools were closed.
-In addition, Khabibulla established close contacts with Ibrahim Bek, as leader of the Basmachi, and Mohammed Alim Khan, the former Emir of Bukhara.
+In addition, Habibullah established close contacts with Ibrahim Bek, as leader of the Basmachi, and Mohammed Alim Khan, the former Emir of Bukhara.

 Support for Amanullah Khan collapsed; on 11 December 1928, Habibullah was proclaimed Padishah of Afghanistan, and on January 13 he was declared Emir, as Habibullah II.
 On 14 January 1929, Amanullah Khan formally abdicated and fled to Kandahar.
 On 17 January, Habibullah occupied Kabul.
 Ethnic and religious slaughter began in the city.
 Sunni Pashtuns allegedly massacred Shia adherents, many of them Hazaras.
 The violence affected, or forced the closure of, schools, factories and radio stations.

 State control over other provinces of Afghanistan was lost.
 Chaos reigned in the country.
 Ibrahim Bek recalled that riots had begun, one village went to another, settling old accounts.
 Afghan historian Mir Gulam Muhammad Gubar, a contemporary of those events, wrote that the reign of Habibullah was a tragedy for the country.